Alaskan Adventure

 She hit her international stride twenty-plus years ago as an award-winning feminist playwright.
 She was also a groundbreaking international comedian in the US, Europe, Asia, and The Middle East.

-She also ran her own nonprofit, Body Comedy, where she used humor to heal.
+She also ran her nonprofit, Body Comedy, where she used humor to heal.
 She worked with thousands of survivors of physical and sexual violence, women, and children in many facilities, juvenile halls, prisons, and shelters.

 Ten years later, Karen ended up on Hollywood's red carpet, interviewing the celeb set and writing about travel, fashion, beauty, food and wine, and the Hollywood lifestyle.
-Since then, she has traveled to all seven continents and 70+ countries while working as a writer and photographer.
+Since then, she has traveled seven continents and 70+ countries while working as a writer and photographer.

 Her compelling and entertaining stories have appeared in Vogue, Architectural Digest, Forbes, Robb Report, American Way, Hemispheres Magazine, The NY Daily News, The Globe & Mail, South China Morning Post, The Gulf News, Huffington Post, and Men's Journal among many others.